fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat2.md

 );
 ```

-Now we are at it, we could also add some exports for the models which will
+Now that we are at it.
+We could also add some exports for the models which will
-allow us to import both with just a single `import` statement in other files.
+allow us to import both with just a single `import` statement.
 Just add these two lines to the top of the file.

 ```dart